- TOP

 - Admission is free for high school students and other youths age 0–17, seniors over 70, visitors with disabilities and one caretaker, and for Campus Members (including faculty).
 Please show ID.

-- Admission for school groups: Admission to the Collection Galleries is free for elementary school, middle school, and high school students on school fieldtrips as well as teachers serving as their guides.
+- Admission to the Collection Galleries is free for teachers accompanying groups of preschool through high school students on fieldtrips.

 Description of Exhibition